Plumbly

 Knowing how your home's drainage system works can help you prevent clogs before they happen.
 Properly functioning drains keep water flowing smoothly away from sinks, tubs, and toilets.

-Components of a Drainage System
+Components of a drainage system

 A typical home drainage system consists of several parts.